jhidding/chaotic-pendulum/lit/pendulum.md

 $$\begin{pmatrix}\dot{\vec{q}} \\ \dot{\vec{p}}\end{pmatrix} = \begin{pmatrix}\vec{p} / {ml^2} \\ -mgl \sin \vec{q}\end{pmatrix}.$$

+We are now going to compute the time evolution of the single pendulum using the leap-frog method.

-## Leap-frog method
+# Leap-frog method

-We can solve this using Leap-Frog method.
 We can describe this methods in terms of types in code.
-We deal with `Scalar`s and `Vector`s, for some an arbitrary distinction: a `Scalar` is a `Vector` for which we can guarantee the dimension is always 1.
+Later on, we will deal with systems of more than one dimension.
+To deal with this I assume the position and momentum vectors are stored in some `Applicative` data structure.
+By doing this, I can write down the leap-frog integrator in generic terms.
+For the one-dimensional single pendulum, I have to wrap the `Number` into an `Applicative` which I call `Scalar`.

 ``` {.pure #leap-frog}
 newtype Scalar a = Scalar a